-The District shall compensate unit members at the rate of forty-six dollars (\$46.00) per hour for instructing students in core instructional programs outside the regular student school day or instructing staff in best practices outside the unit members' work day.
-For the purpose of this Section, the word "student" shall include Pre-Kindergarten students, TK-8 students, and adult students.
+The District will compensate unit members at the hourly rate of fifty-five (\$55) dollars per hour for instructing students in core instructional programs outside the regular student school day or instructing staff in best practices outside the unit members' work day.
+For the purpose of this Section, the word "student" will include Pre-Kindergarten students, TK-8 students, and adult students.